China has become a global hub for opportunities in the education sector.

 Many international and private schools in China seek teachers for subjects other than English, such as math, science, history, and arts.

-These roles provide opportunities to teach specialized content while working in a multicultural environment.
+These roles allow professionals to teach specialized content in a multicultural environment.

 Requirements: